kjsmita6/WPICode/ECE/README.md

 - 2049 : Embedded Computing in Engineering Design
 - 3849 : Real-Time Embedded Systems
 - 4801 : Computer Organization and Design
+- 4802 : Introduction to Cryptography and Communication Security